 About Fernleaf Lavender Plants

 This lavender need not be limited to herbal uses, though.
-It’s a woody shrub that can be used as a low hedge, border, or edge—fernleaf lavender grows up to about two feet (60 cm.) tall and wide.
+It’s a woody shrub that can be used as a low hedge, border, or edge—fernleaf lavender grows up to about 2 feet (61 cm.) tall and wide.
 Grow it in clumps for visual interest and garden fragrance.
 In warm climates, it will produce pretty flowers year-round.